pyxld-kris/activity__virtual-pet--integer-feeding/README.md

 We're going to be modifying the "modify.mjs" file for this activity!

-Your goal: change the variable NUM_FOODS in order to feed the pet enough to fill it up!
+GOAL: Change the variable NUM_FOODS in order to feed the pet enough to fill it up!